-- 6.2.6 The Site Improvement Plan for Morecambe Bay also identified the risk of atmospheric nitrogen deposition as a potential pressure/threat to the European sites.
-The plan states that: - 'Nitrogen deposition exceeds the site-relevant critical load for ecosystem protection and hence there is a risk of harmful effects, but the sensitive features are currently considered to be in favourable condition on the site.' - 6.2.7 The policies included within the Local Plan Part Two set criteria for future development within the district, and as such would not lead directly to changes in air quality as a result of policy implementation.
+'Nitrogen deposition exceeds the site-relevant critical load for ecosystem protection and hence there is a risk of harmful effects, but the sensitive features are currently considered to be in favourable condition on the site.'

+- 6.2.7 The policies included within the Local Plan Part Two set criteria for future development within the district, and as such would not lead directly to changes in air quality as a result of policy implementation.
 Potential changes in air quality as a result of new development is discussed in detail within the Local Plan Part One HRA Report (Section 6.2). - 6.2.8 All new developments would be required produce a Construction Environmental Management Plan as part of the planning process, which ensures any environmental impacts are avoided or minimised during construction.
 This would be in addition to according with relevant legislation ensuring any emissions meet appropriate guidelines and complying with all relevant policies within the Local Plan Part One and Part Two.
-This includes Policy DM31 within the Local Plan Part Two which states that: - 'All development proposals must seek to minimise the associated emission of harmful air pollutants during operational phases.
+This includes Policy DM31 within the Local Plan Part Two which states that:

+Any proposal must not worsen any emissions or air pollutants in areas that could result in a breach of, or worsen site-level critical loads for ecosystems within relevant Internationally designated nature conservation sites during both construction and operational phases.
+Air Quality Assessments must be submitted for relevant development proposals, as outlined in the Council's Validation Guide.
+All development proposals must seek to minimise the associated emission of harmful air pollutants during operational phases.
 They must avoid causing or worsening a breach of an air quality objective level or limit value, or exposing those who use and occupy the site to unacceptable adverse exposure.
-They must also avoid worsening any emissions of air pollutants in areas that could result in a breach of, or worsen site-level critical loads for ecosystems within relevant European designated nature conservation sites during both construction and operational phases.' - and Policy EN11 within the Local Plan Part One that relates to the three Air Quality Management Areas within the district (Central Carnforth, Central Lancaster and Galgate) and which states that: - 'Developments located within or adjacent to AQMAs will be expected to ensure that they do not contribute to increasing levels of air pollutants within the locality'. - 6.2.9 Given that no development would be consented without complying with strict air quality legislation and relevant policy within the Local Plan Parts One and Two, this potential impact has been screened out of the detailed screening assessment.
+They must also avoid worsening any emissions of air pollutants in areas that could result in a breach of, or worsen site-level critical loads for ecosystems within relevant European designated nature conservation sites during both construction and operational phases.

+and Policy ENQ14 within the Local Plan Part One that relates to the three Air Quality Management Areas within the district (Central Carnforth, Central Lancaster and Galgate) and which states that:

+'Developments located within or adjacent to AQMAs will be expected to ensure that they do not contribute to increasing levels of air pollutants within the locality'.